 Do you have a defective product injury claim?

 Product liability cases are complex and often involve multiple-party liability.
 You may not know whether you have a claim for damages until you understand your rights.
 Schedule a no-cost case evaluation to discuss your personal injury or wrongful death claim to discuss the circumstances of your injuries or death of a family member.

-- Auto defects such as seat belt and air bag failures, defective breaks, sudden acceleration
+- Auto defects such as seat belt and air bag failures, gas tank defects, defective brakes, sudden acceleration.

-From offices in Edison, Red Bank and Toms River, our lawyers at Eichen Crutchlow Zaslow & McElroy, LLP advise and represent clients in personal injury and wrongful death litigation matters throughout New Jersey.
-Call our office at 732-777-0100 or contact us by e-mail to arrange a free consultation with an experienced NJ product liability lawyer near you.
+From offices in Edison, Red Bank, and Toms River, our lawyers at Eichen Crutchlow Zaslow, LLP advise and represent clients in personal injury and wrongful death litigation matters throughout New Jersey.
+Call our office at 732-777-0100 or contact us online to arrange a free consultation with an experienced NJ product liability lawyer near you.